GBobzin/VBA-challenge/README.md

 Confirm if this solution is valid, as it it relies on correct sorting of dates (extarnal input)

 Next Step: Take on challenge component - application over multiple sheets and greatest increase, greatest decrease and greatest total volume challenge

+28/11 - Started on next item - First attempted solution with GRT_total compared with Total_volume in every variation causes overflow.
+REvise